-- Please refer to the Financial Aid Department website regarding tuition, fees, and room costs.
+Please refer to the Financial Aid Department website regarding tuition, fees, and room costs.

-The Online Sport Management classes are eight weeks in duration per term (B-term and D-term, excluding A-term internships which are 16 weeks in duration) and use a module format.
-Each of the eight modules (one per week) includes reading assignments, writing assignments, video presentations, discussion boards, and quizzes or projects that are required.
-Interested students may view a sample online class through Liberty University Online.
+Classes are eight weeks in duration per term (B-term and D-term, excluding A-term internships which are 16 weeks in duration) Classes include reading assignments, writing assignments, video presentations, discussion boards, and quizzes or projects that are required.
+The M.S. in Sport Management’s graduate residential classes meet Monday and Tuesday nights weekly.

 All eligible students must have completed 21 hours, the Comprehensive Exam, and receive permission from the Graduate Director to enroll in SMGT 699.

 The SMGT 699 Internship course requires 400 hours.
 Students in a non-thesis specialization are required to complete an internship, no exceptions.